ashraghunath/Restaurant-Recommendation-System/README.md

 The data set contains 8021122 reviews on 209393 businesses in 11 metropolitan areas out of which we have 8679 restaurants in Toronto and 4171 in Montreal.

-The data set contains 8021122 reviews on 209393 businesses in 11 metropolitan areas out of which we have 8679 restaurants in Toronto and 4171 in Montreal.

 In this project, business.json, review.json and user.json files will be utilized from the dataset.

 Restaurant Data model consists of five json files such as business, checkin, review, tip and user.